The Debt Arrangement Scheme in Scotland

 There is no definition of what a reasonable time is.
 The Accountant in Bankruptcy will decide whether the proposed length of time for payments is reasonable when considering your application for a DPP.
 As a general rule, more than 10 years might be unlikely to be reasonable unless all your creditors are happy with this.

 If your circumstances change during your DPP, you can apply to change the amount of contribution that you're making.

-Also if you have a temporary drop in income, for example because you have lost your job or you're ill, you can apply for a payment break for up to 6 months.
+Also, you can apply for a payment break of up to 6 months if your disposable income has been reduced by 50% or more and is expected to be reduced for the period of the payment break.
 The period of time that you are unable to make payments for is added on to the end of your DPP.

 You can also apply for a 1 month crisis payment break if you have an emergency that means you can't make a payment.
 You can have up to 2 crisis payment breaks in a 12 month period.

 How much does the Debt Arrangement Scheme cost

 It's free for an individual to set up a debt payment programme (DPP) under DAS.
 Money advisers are no longer allowed to charge you a fee for helping you to apply for a DPP under DAS.

 You don't have to pay an administration fee for the running of the DPP.
 Your creditors do have to pay this fee though.

 A debt payment programme (DPP) under DAS is not the only option to help you sort out your problems with debt.
 Other options include: